FabEdge/fabedge/docs/install.md

    calico-node-z2fmf                         1/1     Running   0          62s   10.20.8.20    master
    ```

-5. Select a node running connector in the cloud and label it.
+5. Select one or two nodes to run connector and label it with `node-role.kubernetes.io/connector`

    ```shell
    $ kubectl label no node1 node-role.kubernetes.io/connector=